cr0manty/Music_Search_Parser/README.md

  * `show_all_artist` - return all artist in database
  * `to_json_artist` - dump artist database to json
  * `to_json_song` - dump song database to json
+ * `download` - download file from url to temp file